lilamcilveen/CoffeeAdventure/README.md

   have a list of contents (things), players, and exits (doors to other rooms).

 2. DETAILS
-  Your game must has the following classes: World, Room, Player and Thing.
+  Your game has the following classes forming the skeleton: World, Room, Player and Thing.

   World:

     - The world class reads the game world from a file.
     - It keeps track of the entrance to the world so that the human player can enter it.
     - It can save a game in progress.
 That is, save the state of the game so that it can be loaded later